-This route loops around the Red River and turns off at FM 1151 and S Osage St in Lake Tanglewood to take you down to the Palo Duro Canyon State Park.
-There are several campgrounds in the park for you to spend the weekend at, or if you’re just visiting briefly you can explore the park’s Red Canyon.
+This route loops around the Red River and turns off at FM 1151 and S Osage St in Lake Tanglewood to take you to Palo Duro Canyon State Park.
+There are several campgrounds in the park for you to spend the weekend at, or if you’re just visiting, you can explore the park’s Red Canyon.
 This route is excellent for taking in the beautiful canyons of the Texas Panhandle when you’re not navigating the route’s many curves and twists.

 The following tables represent data extracted from the Texas Department of Transportation’s Crash Records Information System (TxDOT’s CRIS).

 |Top Weather Crash Condition|

 |Top Lighting Crash Condition|

 The following list is a summary of the crash events and conditions that have been described by officers investigating crashes along this route.
 The investigating officer provides his/her opinion of how the crash happened and will emphasize or explain, as necessary, any pertinent facts that are not fully explained elsewhere on the crash report.
 This section is meant to supplement the above data tables by providing further insight and “clues” into what factors and conditions contributed or may have contributed to crashes along this route.

 - 50% of motorcyclists were not wearing a helmet.
 Helmets have consistently proven to significantly reduce the severity of head injuries in the event of a crash.
 Contrary to some beliefs, helmets do not cause neck injuries